privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Email Encryption"

     Disroot allows for encrypted emails to be sent from their webmail application using OpenPGP.
 However, Disroot has not integrated a Web Key Directory (WKD) for email accounts on their platform.

-??? missing ".onion Service"

-    Disroot does not operate a .onion service.

 ??? info "Additional Functionality"